 “There’s an old lumber trail that runs to the village.
 I walked it yesterday - dead quiet.
 I think even the locals must have forgotten about it.”
 The Scot had his Enfield wrapped in an oilcloth cover that left only the muzzle and trigger free.
 It went onto his shoulder, next to the pack, with a muffled clink.
 “We follow that until night falls, and then we should be close enough.”

-Coleman took his own rifle - one of the last Sten guns, smuggled out of England before it fell - and made sure the waterproof cover was tight before also slinging it across his chest.
+Caldwell took his own rifle - one of the last Sten guns, smuggled out of England before it fell - and made sure the waterproof cover was tight before also slinging it across his chest.
 The little guns were nasty and scrappy, and failed as often as they worked - but when they worked, they gave a terrible accounting of themselves.
+His woollen commando cap went on last, keeping the inclement weather mostly at bay.

-The Scot set the direction and pace from there, and Coleman had to stretch to keep up.
-This region of France was far from the gleaming civilisation of Paris and Vichy, and after the culls of ‘45 and ‘46, it had become an empty, dark place.
-The Germans had no use for this region, and left it to the devices - and ghoulism - of the Paranormal Division and its creatures.
-The handful of villages that survived here were fortified affairs now, walled and gated and barred, and only the most critical of industries survived if they were fortunate enough to obtain a gendarmerie guard from the Occupation Government.
+The Scot set the direction and pace from there, and Caldwell had to stretch to keep up.
+This region of France was far from the gleaming civilisation of Paris and Vichy, and after the culls of 1945 and ‘46, it had become an empty, dark place.
+The Germans had little use for this region, and left it to the devices - and ghoulism - of the Paranormal Division and its creatures.
+The handful of villages that survived here were fortified affairs now, walled and gated and barred against the night.
+Only the most critical of industries survived if they were fortunate enough to obtain a gendarmerie guard from the Occupation Government.

 1942 was the first time the dead walked.
 The Russian reports were confused and contradictory, and the British agents were hampered by the Soviets’ insistence on keeping them away from things.
+Communism could not admit to failure or weakness - every comrade knew this.
 Moscow fell when the dead from the disastrous winter of ‘41 rose from their graves, and swamped the city in their thousands.
+Stalin disappeared, rumours took his place.
 Leningrad and Stalingrad followed - the mighty Soviet citadels, overrun by their own dead.
 In the south, the Libyan desert twitched and stirred, and the dead there did what the living had failed to achieve the year before.
-Rommel marched into Alexandria by the end of the year.
+Rommel marched into Alexandria by the end of the year, and the eagle of the Reich flew over the Nile.

 The next two years were chaos.
 The Soviet front collapsed, infighting and petty politics turning the communists against each other as they scrambled to make deals with the Germans.
 In England, there were reports of German paratroopers landing in the countryside, and the dead there too rose.
-Coleman received a last frantic letter from his family outside Cornwall, and then he was on a boat to Ireland.
+Caldwell received a last frantic letter from his family outside Cornwall, and then he was on a boat to Ireland.
+Poison gas fell on the cities from bombers at night, and the dead would rise by morning.
 Buckingham Palace signed the surrender documents after that, while Churchill fled to Canada.
 Ireland played up their neutrality, like Spain, and managed to escape an invasion - but the Germans sent their agents over anyway, and one by one the resistance members and “government in exile” voices fell silent.
 No-one was brave enough to make a fuss about it.

 The Americans sued for peace in December of 1944.
 They had no bases in Europe any longer, and the fighting in the Pacific had achieved nothing.
-The Germans agreed, everyone shook hands, and the Atlantic became mostly peaceful again.
+Russia had fallen as well, and the Lend-Lease ships turned around and went home.
+The Germans agreed, everyone shook hands, and the Atlantic became mostly peaceful again - at least on the surface.
 It was a big ocean to carry a grudge over.

-Wicker’s hiss broke Coleman out of his reverie.
+Wicker’s hiss broke Caldwell out of his reverie.
 They had approached the edge of the forest, and the distant outlines and hazy smoke lines of the village of Sains Grieu swam through the fog and the murk ahead.
-The two men found a landmark to stash their backpacks, unwrapped their weapons to do a last ammunition check, and then carefully transferred the waxed dynamite sticks to their knapsacks.
-The rain had not let up, nor had it gotten worse, and the pervasive damp was raising all manner of paranoid alarms in the back of Coleman’s head.
+Its boundary walls were wooden palisades over a brick base, with lone watchtowers swimming in the fog.
+Blind sentinels that watched the forest, yet saw little.
+The two men found a lightning-struck tree as a landmark to stash their backpacks, unwrapped their weapons to do a last ammunition check, and then carefully transferred the waxed dynamite sticks to their knapsacks.
+The rain had not let up, nor had it gotten worse, and the pervasive damp was raising all manner of paranoid alarms in the back of Caldwell’s head.
 The Sten would not like it - nor would the explosives.
-Coleman had a backup revolver, but in a firefight it was barely one step above having a letter-opener.
+Caldwell had a backup revolver, but in a firefight it was barely one step above having a letter-opener.
 You were already royally sunk if things deteriorated to that point.

 The cemetery was surprisingly large for the size of the village, and was located at least partially up the side of one of the small hills that dotted the area.
-Coleman’s first look at the overgrown space left him with an impression of blackened trees, heavy bramble hedges growing up and over rocky walls, and a strange procession of tombstones that twisted and tilted in every which way.
+Caldwell’s first look at the overgrown space left him with an impression of blackened trees, heavy bramble hedges growing up and over rocky walls, and a strange procession of tombstones that twisted and tilted in every which way.
 A neck-high stone boundary wall looped around it all, the grey stones capped with wicked cast-iron spears that seemed to keep the clouds propped up from below.
-There appeared to be little reason or rhyme to the outlay of the place, and while Wicker loped down the boundary wall to look for a gate, Coleman burrowed into one of the wall-hugging shrubs and used this hidden vantage point to peer over the wall and study the cemetery’s interior.
+There appeared to be little rhyme or reason to the layout of the place, and while Wicker loped down the boundary wall to look for a gate, Caldwell burrowed into one of the wall-hugging shrubs.
+His hidden vantage point allowed him to peer over the wall and study the cemetery’s interior, the iron spears beading with moisture this close to his face.

-Wicker was at his side the next moment, silent as a ghost, and Coleman’s lurch of surprise almost sent him toppling back onto his backside.
+Wicker was at his side the next moment, silent as a ghost, and Caldwell’s lurch of surprise almost sent him toppling back onto his backside.

 “I found a way in.
 There’s an old breach about a half-mile thataway,” The Scot pointed back the way he had come from.
 “The rest of the wall is brambles and spikes all the way, we’re not getting over it without a fight.”